Ayblue004/revision/README.md

 ## Activity A (II)
 ### The Proposal
 •	In the proposal start with a [Motivational type sentence that gives the solution importance
+• The business context should be like a breakdown of what I have been asked to do
 •	List what I have been asked to do/ or what the owner wants.
 •	List the reason they want to build this solution, start with a paragraph that explains, then list
 •	List the benefits this might have.
 Start with a brief explanation and then list.
 •	Talk more on how this solution will help.
 •	State what the client would like the system to have.
 Use the words [Must, should, could] and list them according to importance.
+• Empathy map for all the stakeholders [Customer, Employee,Owner]
 •	List the different parts/layers of the system like [Mobile, web, database].
 Explain then list.
 •	Create a use case diagram that visualises how the system would work.
 •	Explain how this works a bit.